Full list: SeaBus sailings, bus trips cancelled Friday due to transit strike

 VANCOUVER – The transit labour dispute was affecting bus service once again Friday morning.

-TransLink confirmed there were cancellations on more than two dozen routes in Metro Vancouver during morning rush hour.
+TransLink confirmed there were cancellations on 25 routes in Metro Vancouver during morning rush hour and disruptions were added on two other routes during the evening commute.

 The affected routes, most of which are described by TransLink as "high frequency," are: